Bart Reijnen is the President of Airbus Helicopters, Inc. and Head of the North America region.

 Szodruch moved to Germany in 2009 to work with the Offer and Contract Preparation team in Sales.
 Before moving to the U.S. in 2022, he served as Vice President of Maintenance and Repair Operations based in Germany, where he oversaw Airbus Helicopters’ global helicopter maintenance and retrofit business.

-Jeff Trang manages AHI’s engineering, certification and aviation safety departments, as well as flight test, production and training operations in both Texas and Mississippi.
+Teri Short serves as Vice President of Flight Operations and Engineering at Airbus Helicopters Inc. In this role, she manages the company’s engineering, certification and aviation safety departments, as well as flight test, production and training operations in both Texas and Mississippi.

 In his function, Johannes leads the Civil Programs teams in the United States and Canada, managing product life cycles from Request For Proposal through Delivery.
 He helps drive customer satisfaction by achieving schedule, quality and budget targets.